pjotrok/angular-localization/README.md

 1. Parameters in the directive may be bound to `$scope` variables from the nearest parent controller.
 2. HTML element tag attributes can also be natively localized.
 3. Ability to configure a whole slew of things for more customizability to play nicely with your application.
+4. You can used nested json in your language files.

 ### Build Dependencies